hashicorp/go-reap/README.md

 Provides a super simple set of functions for reaping child processes.
 This is useful for running applications as PID 1 in a Docker container.

-This should be supported on all UNIX flavors, but is not supported on Windows.
-Windows has a stub implementation that's safe to call, as well as an API to check if reaping is supported so that you can produce an error in your application code.
+This should be supported on most UNIX flavors, but is not supported on Windows or Solaris.
+Unsupported platforms have a stub implementation that's safe to call, as well as an API to check if reaping is supported so that you can produce an error in your application code.

 Documentation
 =============